Pioneer Frank Raulerson builds a cattle-ranching empire, but who will take it over?

 Besides his ranch duties, Tommy immerses himself in the community.
 By 1958, the 26-year-old Tommy [newspaper accounts say he was 28] becomes head of the St. Lucie County Cattleman's Association, disaster chairman of the American Red Cross and a director of the Junior Chamber of Commerce.

-He captures headlines later that year when a blown tire causes him to crash in a ditch while driving on a dirt road at the ranch.
+He captures headlines a year later when a blown tire causes him to crash in a ditch while driving on a dirt road at the ranch.
 With the car underwater, Tommy escapes through a back window and manages to crawl to Okeechobee Road, where a passing motorist takes him to the hospital.
 Newspaper accounts report that his leg is shattered and emergency surgery is required.

 As the decade of the 1950s closes, Jo Ann is receiving multiple notices for her work with the Poinciana Garden Circle and the Presbyterian church.
 She literally takes center stage in town when she wins the leading role of Nora in Ada Coats Williams' Along These Waters, an annual production about early Fort Pierce settlers performed at the Fort Pierce Amphitheater.